markdown-it/markdown-it/.github/ISSUE_TEMPLATE/question.md

 <!--

-Note, we have some time constrains, but we always try to help developers, who write plugins.
+Note, we have some time constraints, but we always try to help developers, who write plugins.
 So:

 - Please, avoid generic programming questions.
 - Avoid questions about markdown.
 Use CommonMark resources for that https://commonmark.org/.